Emmely2008/Integration-Testing/README.md

 ##### 1) Testing Queries in the respective database systems:

 This is a manual test.
-I run the query directly with SQL to test the result I get.
+I run the query directly with SQL an Cypher to test the result I get.

 Example PostGresSQL: